rubyonjets/jets/docs/_docs/debugging-cloudformation.md

 ![](/img/docs/debug/cloudformation-child-stack-error.png)

-You can see here that the error is because the user does not have the necessarily IAM permission.
+You can see here that the error is because the user does not have the necessary IAM permission.
 In this case, giving the user the [Minimal Deploy IAM Policy]({% link _docs/minimal-deploy-iam.md %}) will resolve the issue.

 <a id="prev" class="btn btn-basic" href="{% link _docs/debugging-help.md %}">Back</a>
 <a id="next" class="btn btn-primary" href="{% link _docs/jets-turbines.md %}">Next Step</a>